osofem/bigarith.js/documentation/toString.md

 ### Return value
 #### method function - {string}
-Returns the value of the BigArith object as a strings of digits.
+Returns the value of the BigArith object as a string of digits.

 ### Description
 If the value of the BigArith object evaluate to NaN, NaN is returned.